ssandrews/Smoldyn/docs/user-guide/getting-started.md

 with the size given with `time_step`.
 For typical simulations of subcellular processes, 10 ms is often a reasonable time step.
 Longer time steps make the simulation run faster and shorter time steps produce more accurate results.

+!!! tip "Choosing time step"
     Before starting a long series of simulations, it is good practice to run several tests first to ensure that the time step is short enough to produce results of the desired accuracy but also long enough for adequate efficiency.

 ### Molecules